HL7/fhir-shorthand/input/pagecontent/index.md

 In the stand-alone mode, SUSHI runs independently of the IG Publisher.
 This is a good option to quickly check for errors when you are creating your FSH code, or if you are only interesting in creating FHIR artifacts without an IG.
 Creating FHIR artifacts with FSH and SUSHI in stand-alone mode involves the following steps:

-1. Populate a FSH Tank (2) with FSH files (1) containing your Shorthand definitions.
+1. Populate a FSH Tank (2) with FSH files (1) containing your FSH definitions.
 2. Create a **[package.json](https://confluence.hl7.org/pages/viewpage.action?pageId=35718629#NPMPackageSpecification-Packagemanifest)** file (3).
 3. Run SUSHI (4).
 After SUSHI runs, a new directory (named **/build** by default) appears in the FSH Tank.
 This directory contains FHIR artifacts (5) such as profiles, extensions, value sets, and instances.